 Backover accidents can happen to anyone, even drivers who are not backing up at reckless speeds or neglecting to look over their shoulder.
 Car accidents while reversing can prove especially dangerous to young children.
 According to the Centers for Disease Control and Prevention, over 2400 children are treated in hospital emergency rooms every year due to being struck or rolled over by a vehicle moving in reverse.
 Perhaps not as commonly known is that adults make up over 50% of the group who were fatally injured by backing up accidents, according to the National Highway Traffic and Safety.

 These accidents are as shocking and harmful as any high-speed collision.
-Therefore, it’s important to understand how the law treats backover accidents in Connecticut, and offer you significant resources to use if you or someone you love becomes involved in a wreck of this nature.
+Therefore, it’s important to understand how the law treats backover accidents in Connecticut, and offer you significant resources to use if you or someone you love becomes involved in a car wreck of this nature.

-If you would like to speak with a lawyer about your situation, contact The Flood Law Firm today by calling (860) 346-2695.
+If you would like to speak with a car accident lawyer about your situation, contact The Flood Law Firm today by calling (860) 346-2695.
 We offer a free, no-obligation consultation to help you determine your best options.
 Let us be your advocates during this difficult time.

 Parking lots are common places for backing up accidents to happen.
 Because there are no traffic signals, drivers and pedestrians are forced to navigate the area on the fly, using their best judgment to improvise a route.
 The slow-motion of vehicles within the parking lot can give both parties a false sense of security.
 As a result, either may fail to pay attention at that crucial moment when a vehicle backs up and strikes someone or something in its path.